handsontable/handsontable/docs/content/guides/getting-started/grid-size.md

 ### Pass the size in the configuration

-You can pass width and height values to Handsontable as CSS strings or numbers:
+You can pass width and height values to Handsontable as numbers or possible CSS values for the "width"/"height" properties:
 ::: only-for javascript
 ```js
 {